betmendlx/reconex/README.md

 for recon ;)

-all credits & idea from https://github.com/coffinxp
+all credits goes to https://github.com/coffinxp

 "this tool for education purpose only"